Board of Directors

 Corey Ranger

 Based in unceded Quw’utsun Territory, Corey Ranger (he/him) is an uninvited settler on these lands.
 Corey is a registered nurse with extensive experience in street outreach, community, and public health nursing with additional training in project management and quality improvement.
 Corey has focused primarily on harm reduction since 2013 beginning in Alberta and now in British Columbia.
-At present, Corey is the Clinical Director at AVI Health & Community Services, a board of director at Canadian Drug Policy Coalition (CDPC), and a research and communications intern with the International Drug Policy Consortium (IDPC).
+At present, Corey is the Clinical Director at AVI Health & Community Services, a board of director at Canadian Drug Policy Coalition (CDPC), and the North American Representative for the Members’ Advisory Council with the International Drug Policy Consortium (IDPC).

 Vice-President